DavidFafinski/LocateMe/README.md

 TL;DR : Click on this link from your iDevice to download and install the app : https://i.diawi.com/au2NqP

-***To install this map, you must first authorise the installation of foreigns application.
-Go to your Settings -> General -> Profils and click on INEAT Conseil Distribution -> Allow installation.***
+***To install this app, you must first authorise the installation of foreigns application.
+Go to your Settings -> General -> Profils and click on trust INEAT Conseil Distribution -> Allow installation.***

 # What's LocateMe?!